ulfox/nettrust/README.md

     	Do not clean up the authorized hosts list on exit.
 Use this together with do-not-flush-table to keep the NetTrust table as is on exit
   -do-not-flush-table
     	Do not clean up tables when NetTrust exists.
 Use this flag if you want to continue to deny communication when NetTrust has exited
+  -firewall-backend string
+    	NetTrust firewall backend [nftables/iptables/iptables-nft] that will be used to interact with Netfilter (nftables is only supported for now)
+  -firewall-drop-input
+    	If enabled, NetTrust will drop input.
+Adds [ct state established,related accept] & ['lo' accept].
+Should be enabled only when NetTrust runs in host
   -firewall-type string
+    	NetTrust firewall type.
+Supported types: OUTPUT (default), FORWARD.
+The type essentially tells NetTrust on which hook the rules will be added
-    	NetTrust firewall type (nftables is only supported for now) -fwd-addr string
+  -fwd-addr string
     	NetTrust forward dns address
   -fwd-proto string